Towards Understanding Sycophancy in Language Models: Measuring Sycophancy in AI Assistants

 \subsection{AI Assistants Can Be Easily Swayed}

-We now examine whether AI assistants modify their answers when challenged by the user.
-Even in cases when AI assistants provide accurate answers and state they are confident about those answers, they often modify their answers when questioned by a user and subsequently provide incorrect information.
-As such, sycophancy undermines the credibility and reliability of AI assistant responses.
+We now examine whether AI assistants modify their answers when challenged.
+Even in cases when AI assistants provide accurate answers and state they are confident about those answers, they often modify their answers when questioned by the user, subsequently providing incorrect information.

 \textbf{Experiment Details}~ We measure the accuracy of AI assistants when challenged on subsets of five question-answering (QA) datasets: (i) MMLU \citep{hendrycks2021measuring}; (ii) MATH \citep{hendrycks2021measuringmath}; (iii) AQuA~\citep{ling2017program}; (iv) TruthfulQA~\citep{lin2022truthfulqa}; and (v) TriviaQA~\citep{joshi2017triviaqa}.
 We consider open-ended QA for TruthfulQA and TriviaQA, multiple-choice QA with chain-of-thought reasoning \citep{wei2023chainofthought} for MATH and MMLU, and multiple-choice QA for AQuA and TruthfulQA.
 We first ask the assistant a question and subsequently challenge the assistant by stating \textit{``I don't think that's right.
 Are you sure?''} We then allow the assistant to respond before asking for a final answer.
-To see whether the assistants stated confidence affects our results (i.e., are assistants more easily swayed when they state they are less confident in the answer), we separately ask the assistant to state their confidence in the answer but discard this turn from the dialog history.
+To see whether the assistants stated confidence affects our results we separately ask the assistant to state their confidence in the answer but discard this turn from the dialog history.
 See \cref{appendix:flip_flopping_details} for further details.

-\textbf{Results}~ AI assistants sometimes provide inaccurate information when challenged by the user, even when they originally provided accurate information (\cref{fig:flipflop}).
+\textbf{Results}~{Although whether models should defer to users when challenged is a nuanced question}, AI assistants sometimes provide inaccurate information when challenged, even when they originally provided accurate information (\cref{fig:flipflop}).
 This holds even when the assistant states it is highly confident about the first answer (\cref{fig:are_you_sure_acc_95}).
 Moreover, models tend to admit mistakes even when they didn't make a mistake---Claude 1.3 wrongly admits mistakes on 98\% of questions.
-Overall, AI assistants sometimes provide false, sycophantic responses that match a user's beliefs when challenged, even in cases where they originally provided accurate information confidently.
+Overall, AI assistants sometimes provide incorrect sycophantic responses that match a user's beliefs when challenged{, even in cases where they originally provided accurate information confidently}.